September 2012 Newsletter from ATP

-Well, the summer is clearly over as we in the UK suffer another bout of flooding with water levels increasing by as much as 5 metres.
-With winter coming, I recently decided to get back to basics and run a roll of Ilford FP4 Plus through my ancient film SLR, more details below.
+Well, the summer is clearly over as we in the UK suffer another bout of flooding.
+Water levels increased by as much as 5 metres in town.
+With winter coming, I recently decided to get back to basics and run a roll of Ilford FP4 Plus through my ancient film SLR.
+More details below.

-It has also been a summer packed with new releases at Photokina 2012 in Cologne, one of the world's biggest imaging exhibitions.
-Were you lucky enough to visit this amazing show?
-Did you buy anything?
+It has also been a summer packed with new releases at Photokina 2012 in Cologne.
+This is one of the world's biggest imaging exhibitions.

 For those interested, you can see a round up report from Photokina, and a list of new products released here.
 Well worth a look but your wallet or purse may start to twitch!

 - 4Insurance Cover for Indemnity, Pro or Not